Amazon SQS vs Apache Kafka

 • Elastic and cost-effective.
 Leverage the AWS cloud to scale on-demand, making your system more elastic and cost-effective.
 There's no need to plan resources or provision them in advance, as Amazon will handle that automatically.

-The cons?
 Other than high costs when operating at scale, SQS lacks many basic features, like the ability for a message to trigger a Lambda function.
-Reduced control over the MQs performance and the lack of control over messages themselves can hold you back when using SQS.

 Pros and Cons of Apache Kafka